 Which screening formats are accepted for selection?

-The Venice International Film Festival accepts screeners of feature-length films via file upload, or shipment of Blu-ray, DVD or DCP.
+The VIFF accepts screeners of feature-length films via file upload, or shipment of Blu-ray, DVD or DCP.
 Short films can be submitted only via file upload.

-If you have any additional technical questions, please contact email@example.com or (for short films) firstname.lastname@example.org (short films), email@example.com (immersive projects).
+If you have any additional technical questions, please contact email@example.com (feature length films), firstname.lastname@example.org (short films), email@example.com (immersive projects).

-How can I get instructions to upload my film?
+How can I get instructions to upload my work?

 After paying the submission fee (see below), you will get an email with an invitation to register to Mnemonica platform where you can upload your film file, or, in case of immersive projects, a link to upload your files to the dedicates online repository.

 Which size must the video file have to be uploaded?

-May I send a link (e.g. Vimeo) instead?
+May I send a link to my film (e.g. Vimeo) instead?

-No. The Festival accepts only files uploaded to its own secure streaming platform, however you can take the same data file that is provided on the Vimeo platform and upload it as your selection screener.
+No. The VIFF accepts only files uploaded to its own secure streaming platform.
+But you can take the same data file that is provided on the Vimeo platform and upload it as your selection screener.